UniversalDependencies/docs/_pt/index.md

 ### Features

-More in the future.
+More later.

 ### Lemmas

-* For NOUN, the singular form.
+* For NOUN, we use the singular form.
-* For PROPN, the same form preserving the capitalization.
+* For PROPN, we use the same form, preserving the capitalization.
-* For ADJ and DET, masculine and singular form.
+* For ADJ and DET, the masculine and singular form is used.
-* For VERB and AUX, the infinitive of the verb.
+* For VERB and AUX, the infinitive of the verb is used.
-* For PRON, if noun, follow the NOUN rule, if adjective pronouns, follow the ADJ rule.
+* For PRON, if noun, follow the NOUN rule, if an adjective pronoun, follow the ADJ rule.

 ## Syntax

-* Only `ser` and `estar` should be consider copulas.
+* Only `ser` and `estar` should be considered copulas.

-More next.
+More later.

 ---